 Violations of trade sanctions and export controls can result in criminal penalties.

 Michigan State University (MSU) has implemented multiple policies, guidelines, and procedures to manage conflict of interest situations; the most recent being a comprehensive Faculty Conflict of Interest Policy.
 Collectively, these are designed to insure compliance with state and federal laws or regulations, as well as to manage specific conflict of interest situations deemed important at MSU.

 The Research Integrity Officer manages Michigan State University's regulatory and institutional obligations for maintaining the integrity of research and creative activities conducted under its auspices.

 The Research and Scholarly Integrity office prepares students and postdoctoral researchers to conduct quality research and scholarship as the foundation for strong professional reputations for individuals, their departments and disciplines, and Michigan State University.

-A listing of all the Responsible Conduct of Research Plans by college/department.
+- See a listing of all the Responsible Conduct of Research Plans by college/department.